kranandmca/placement-app/README.md

 - Putty
 # Live project Link
  http://3.110.183.96:3001/
+ #You can create a new employee login or use below:
+ email: ram@gmail.com
+ password : 123
 # Steps to set project locally[Windows]
 - Go to terminal.
 Run git clone https://github.com/anandkumarmca6/placement-app.git
 -  Go to root  folder inside using terminal.